Bitcoin tumbles below $40,000 as China imposes fresh crypto curbs

 As China imposed fresh curbs on transactions involving cryptocurrencies, the world’s biggest and best-known cryptocurrency, Bitcoin, slide below the $40,000 mark on Wednesday hitting a 3 1/2 month low and dragging down other tokens.

-Bitcoin had already been under pressure from a series of tweets by Tesla boss Elon Musk, but the news from China sent it as low as $38,514, for a 9% fall.
+Bitcoin had already been under pressure after a series of tweets from Tesla boss Elon Musk, but the news from China sent it as low as $36,250, a 15% drop in the trading session.

-The coin is now down 40% from a record high of $64,895 hit on April 14.
+The cryptocurrency has tumbled 40% from a record high of $64,895 on April 14.
 It is also heading for its first monthly decline since November 2018.

-Bitcoin's moves hit other crypto assets too, with Ether, the coin linked to the Ethereum blockchain network, falling 15% to $2,875.36, while meme-based Dogecoin tumbled 18%, according to market tracker Coingecko.
+Bitcoin's decline whacked other crypto assets, with Ether, the coin linked to the ethereum blockchain network, shedding as much as 28% on Wednesday to $2,426.
+It brings losses in the week since it hit a record high on May 12 to 40%.

-Frankfurt-listed shares in crypto exchange Coinbase slumped 6%, having already dipped below their direct listing price of $250 earlier in the week.
+Meme-based dogecoin also tumbled – losing nearly 30% at one point, according to market tracker Coingecko.

 The crypto declines were sparked last week by Musk's reversal on Tesla accepting bitcoin as payment.
 His subsequent tweets caused further confusion over whether the carmaker had shed its holdings of the coin.